cdklabs/construct-hub-webapp/docs/analytics.md

 If we see that most search journeys terminate at the *install* phase, we conclude users are finding what they're looking.

+**Required metrics:**

+- `journeys.search.success`: Number of journeys that start with a search query, and end in an install.

 ### Are users satisfied with the package pages?

 Continuous operation of construct libraries requires a reliable and clear source of documentation.
 This is offered by the specific package pages of the hub.